SJTU-PLV/nominal-compcert-popl22-artifact/README.md

   + A third x86 Asm semantics (i.e., `RealAsm`) is defined [`x86/RealAsm.v`](Stack-Aware-Nominal-CompCert/x86/RealAsm.v). `RealAsm`
     no longer relies on pseudo registers or instructions.
-The backward simulation between `Single-Stack Asm` and `RealAsm` is proved in [`x86/RealAsmproof.v`](Stack-Aware-Nominal-CompCert/x86/RealAsmproof.v).
+A backward simulation between `Single-Stack Asm` and `RealAsm` is proved in [`x86/RealAsmproof.v`](Stack-Aware-Nominal-CompCert/x86/RealAsmproof.v).
 This
     proof is almost identical to the one in Stack-Aware CompCert.